 - As already mentioned before, the risk of research observation is that data accuracy about the observation will decrease because of the act of observation.

 - It is not the best positioned research method within the more knowledge-based work environments where either a high degree of ICT, automation is involved or where strict EHS (Environmental, Health, Safety) practices need to be adhered to for example in semiconductor fabrication or data security processes.
-In these cases, specialized third party business intelligence or business information providers may be better positioned to deliver the needed research and provide the require intelligence.
-However this should be combined with
+In these cases, specialized third party business intelligence or business information providers may be better positioned to deliver the needed research and provide the require intelligence. e

 Surveying or Questionnaire method